Nikkei falls 1.2 percent, hurt by Apple component suppliers

 The benchmark Nikkei has rallied more than 50 percent and the yen has weakened more than 20 percent against the dollar since mid-November, when Shinzo Abe, who became Prime Minister in December, promised bold expansionary monetary and fiscal policies during his election campaign.

-During that period, foreign investors have ploughed 8.22 trillion yen into Japanese equities.
+During that period, foreign investors have ploughed 8.22 trillion yen ($84 billion) into Japanese equities.

 Their net buying of Japanese stocks hit the highest last week since the Ministry of Finance started collecting data in 2005, buoyed by the BOJ's massive stimulus steps unveiled on April 4.